Compare savings accounts

 What is a savings account?

 When you put money in a savings account, it doesn’t just sit there.
-Instead, you earn interest on every dollar you have in the account, which means your bank balance grows without you having to do anything.
+Instead, banks pay you interest – a percentage of your balance – to keep your money stored with them.
+That means that you earn interest on every dollar in your account and your money grows without you having to do anything.

-• You can avoid dipping into your savings.
+- You can avoid spending all of your money.
 If you leave all your money in your day-to-day chequing account, you might be tempted to spend those funds on things you may not need.
 But by moving some of your money into a separate savings account, you’re acknowledging that those funds are meant to be saved for the future, not spent now.

 Types of bank accounts in Canada